zoitec/cnn-content-retriever/README.md

 ## Install

-This package is in development and has not been published to npm yet.
-However, once it is, you can install it like this:

 ```shell
 $ npm install --save --save-exact cnn-content-retriever
 ```

 The `--save-exact` is up to you.
-I recommend saving exact versions.
+We recommend saving exact versions.